kaifishr/kaifishr.github.io/_posts/2021-12-10-relevance-propagation-pytorch.md

 </p>
 {: #fig:lrpCastle}

 On the left heatmap, it can be seen that compared to the reference heatmap, very similar areas have been marked as higly relevant for the network's classification decision.
+However, it also appears that for this image, relevance scores are more widely distributed across the image.

-With the addition of the relevance filter, which in this case only allowed the largest 5% of the relevance values to pass in each layer of the network, a significantly better focus of relevance on the castle becomes apparent.
-Other areas of the heatmap are almost completely black.
-Even previously highly activated areas, such as the traffic light in the bottom right corner, are now no longer relevant.
-The relevance filter thus allows significantly better statements on the relevance of objects in the image to the network's classification decision.
+Adding the relevance filter that allows only 5% of the largest relevance scores to propagation to the next layer of the network, a significantly better focus of relevance on the castle is visible.
+Other areas of the heatmap turn almost completely black with activated filter.
+Even previously highly activated areas, such as the traffic light in the bottom right corner, are no longer relevant.

-The next images show more results for different categories.
+The following batch of images shows more results for different classes.
 The heatmap in the middle was created with the $z^+$-rule without further modifications.
-For the heatmap on the right, an additional relevance filter was used, which suppressed out the 95% smallest relevance scores in each linear and convolutional layer.
+For the heatmap on the right, a relevance filter has been added suppressing 95% of the smallest relevance scores in each linear and convolutional layer.

 ![](/assets/images/post12/result_0.png)
 ![](/assets/images/post12/result_1.png)